Whatever your age, Blueprint Podiatry is here to help with all of your foot care needs.

 Are Medicare EPC rebates available for podiatry services for individuals with diabetes?

 Yes, individuals with diabetes are eligible for Medicare Enhanced Primary Care (EPC) rebates for podiatry services.
 To access these rebates, a referral and care plan from your general practitioner (GP) are required.
 Our team at Blueprint Podiatry can work in collaboration with your GP to provide the necessary care and ensure you receive the benefits entitled to you.

 Dry skin and cracked heels

-Dry skin is very common on the feet and occurs for a number of reasons including a lack of perspiration (also known as anhydrosis) exposure to warmer weather with open footwear, as a result of conditions such as tinea, psoriosis and diabetes.
-Some medications and hormonal changes in the body can contribute to dry skin and in some cases it’s simply due to age.
-Dry skin contributes to a build up of callus in some areas of the feet and can result in cracks or fissures of the skin which is common at the heels.
-Cracks in the skin are often painful and can be deep at the heels increasing the chances of infection.
-Your podiatrist can treat callus and cracks and give advice on the best moisturizer creams for your individual feet and related conditions.
+Dry skin is very common on the feet and occurs for a number of reasons including a lack of perspiration (also known as anhydrosis) exposure to warmer weather with open footwear, as a result of conditions such as tinea, psoriasis and diabetes.
+Some medications and hormonal changes in the body can contribute to dry skin and in some cases, it’s simply due to age.
+Dry skin contributes to a build-up of callus in some areas of the feet and can result in cracks or fissures of the skin which is common at the heels.

 Flat Feet, Pronated Feet, Rolled in Feet